-e Artifact To get the amount of damage an infantry unit does in a turn, select one of their weapons to attack with.
-A weapon can be used for each action spent but each weapon can only be used once at turn.
+To get the damage an infantry unit does in a turn, select one of their weapons to attack with.
+Only one type of weapon can be chosen each turn.
 Next determine the range to their target and compare it to the range class chart.
 The result is how much damage the weapon can do before armor.